fortran-gaming/snoopy-calendar/README.md

 ## Build
-Assuming any Fortran compiler (tested with Gfortran, PGI, Flang and Intel) and GNU Make:
+Assuming any Fortran compiler (tested with Gfortran 4.8+, PGI, Flang and Intel) and GNU Make:

 ```bash
 make